eduardojmesteves/eduardojmesteves.github.io/README.md

 ### **Projects**

-#### Laboratory Information Management System - Open-Source with Odoo framework 👨🏽‍💻🥼
-**Ver no blog ERPGAP**

-Technologies: Python
+#### Disease risk prediction in the tip of the finger 👨🏽‍💻🥼
+Alongside [Prana-Tech](https://prana-tech.co.uk/about_us) we aim to develop and apply Machine-Learning methods to multiple disease cnditions and merge into a user-centric health app.

+Technologies: Data analysis, Biostatistics, Machine-Learning.
 Roles: Bioinformatician
-Status: Ongoing
+Status: Ongoing since September 2023

-#### Oral Microbiome in people with removable orthodontic ... 👨🏽‍💻🦷
+#### Oral Microbiome in people with removable orthodontic devices 👨🏽‍💻🦷
-**Pedir Tese ao Pedro**
+Conducted the NGS analysis in the thesis "Oral Microbiota in Caries Prevention, Diagnostics and Management – Challenges and Opportunities" from Doctor Pedro C. Lopes.

 Technologies: Genomic Data analysis (NGS), Biostatistics
 Roles: Bioinformatician
-Status: Complete January 2024

-#### SalivaPRINT Toolkit - Oral diseases 👨🏽‍💻🦷
-**Pedir texto artigo Mariana**
-Protein profile evaluation and phenotype Health VS Oral conditions.
-Used PLS-DA with R

-Technologies: Proteomic data analysis (R), Biostatistics
-Roles: Bioinformatician
-Status: Complete January 2024
+Status: Complete March 2024

 #### Oral e-Health Monitoring Platform 🦷🩺
 Project funded by CENTRO2020 and the European Regional Development Fund (ERDF), this platform will allow patients to access their oral health history, including diagnoses and treatments carried out, in a clear and objective way.
 This record can be shared with the new dentist, contributing to correct clinical decision making.